Protagonists | Hallownest (Groups, Assorted NPCs, Historic Characters, Bosses) | Pharloom | Expanded Universe

 - Arc Symbol: The Pale King's distinct horns are imprinted on various key objects and statues.
 As you are nearing the endgame, the four-pronged horns of the king also appear when you obtain the King's Brand, and it also resembles the maw of the dead wyrm from which he was born.

 - Broken Pedestal: Eventually the lengths he went to in his desperation to contain the infection is revealed — he used thousands of his own children as the basis for the Vessels, a plan so "cruel" that it even turned off Ogrim, the King's most loyal Knight.

-	- Cool Crown: The King's shell doubles as a crown.
+- Crown-Shaped Head: The King's shell doubles as a crown.
 His four-pronged crown sigil can be found everywhere you look.
 Its points are quite similar to the three horns that decorated his archenemy, the Radiance.
 It also resembles the maw of the dead Wyrm from which he was born.

 - Founder of the Kingdom: Founded Hallownest and reigned as its king.

 - Giant Corpse World: The corpse of the enormous Wyrm that was the Pale King's original form rests in Kingdom's Edge, its decay covering the landscape in white ash.

 - God-Emperor: The bugs of Hallownest worshipped him as a god.
 He certainly had the powers to back it up.